Private School Act

 Article 28

-If a board cannot convene because there are not enough board members in attendance, threatening to cause damage to the school legal person, the legal person authority shall petition for appointment of provisional board members after consulting the school’s consultative committee.
+If a board cannot convene because there are not enough board members in attendance, threatening to cause damage to the school legal person, the competent authority of legal persons shall petition the court for appointment of provisional board members to assume the powers after consulting the school’s consultative committee.

 Article 29

-The board, board members and supervisors shall exercise their powers in accordance with the Law and the Rules, and respect the schoolmaster’s powers as endowed by the Law, related regulations and contracts.
+The board, chairperson, board members and supervisors shall exercise their powers in accordance with the Act and the donation charter, and respect the principal’s/president’s powers as endowed by the Act and related laws and regulations and contracts.

-The president, board members and supervisors shall not be the headmaster of the school or hold concurrent administrative positions at the school.
+The chairperson, board members and supervisors shall not serve as the principal of their school or hold any other administrative positions at the school concurrently.

 Article 30

-Presidents, board members and supervisors holding their position without remunerations may receive payments for attendance and transportation.
-However, presidents, board members and supervisors who are remunerated for their services shall not receive payments for attendance and transportation.
+Chairpersons, board members and supervisors holding their position without remunerations may receive payments for attendance and transportation.
+However, Chairpersons, board members and supervisors who may receive remunerations according to the donation charter shall be full-time and receive no additional payments for attendance and transportation.

-The upper limit to the above payments shall be decided by the legal person authority.
+The upper limit of the remunerations and payments mentioned in the preceding paragraph shall be determined by the competent authority of legal persons.

 Article 31

-The board shall convene in accordance with the Rules.
+The board shall convene in accordance with the donation charter.

-In the event of one of the following, the legal person authority shall appoint board members to organize a board meeting in response to application by two or more board members or based on its authority:
+In the event of one of the following circumstances, the competent authority of legal persons may appoint board members to convene a board meeting in response to application by two or more board members or based on its authority:

 1. The board has not convened for two consecutive terms/semesters.

-2. The board has failed to elect a president or the president has left the position after election.
+2. The board has failed to elect a chairperson or the position of the elected chairperson becomes vacant for some other cause.

-3. The board fails to convene according to the Rules, causing problems in the operation of the school legal person.
+3. The board fails to convene as prescribed in the donation charter, causing problems in the operation of the school legal person.

 Article 32

-Resolutions reached at board meetings shall be carried out only with over half the board members in attendance and over half the board members in attendance voting on them.
-Resolutions having to do with the following shall be carried out only with at least two-thirds of the board members in attendance and over half the board members in attendance voting on them.
+Resolutions reached at board meetings shall be carried out with over half the board members in attendance and over half the board members in attendance voting for them.
+However, resolutions having to do with the following material matters shall be carried out with at least two-thirds of the board members in attendance and over half the board members in attendance voting for them.

 1. Reelection and by-election of board members.

-2. Election, reelection and by-election of the president.
+2. Election, reelection and by-election of the chairperson.

-4. Disposing of, collateralizing, purchasing, or leasing immovable property according to regulations in Article 49, Paragraph 1.
+4. Disposing of, collateralizing, purchasing, or leasing immovable property according to Paragraph 1 of Article 49.

 5. Decision to suspend, dissolve the school or declare bankruptcy.

-The Rules shall stipulate the number of board members.
-Board members having died, resigned, or served a provisional injunction and forbidden to exercise their powers, or suspended or removed from office shall be excluded.
+The donation charter shall stipulate the number of board members.
+However, board members having died, resigned, or served a provisional injunction and so forbidden to exercise their powers, or suspended or dismissed shall be excluded.

 Article 33

-Resolutions reached at board meetings that violate the law or the Rules are null and void.
+Resolutions reached at board meetings that violate the laws and regulations or the donation charter shall be null and void.

-Board members may petition in one month for cancellation of resolutions reached using a method that is against the law or Rules at board meetings called using a procedure that is against the law or Rules.
-The above rule does not apply to board members who fail to raise objections at the meetings.
+Board members may petition the court within one month for cancellation of resolutions reached using a method that is against the law or the donation charter at board meetings called using a procedure that is against the law or the donation charter.
+However, this does not apply to board members who fail to raise objections at the meetings.

-Aware of the above, the legal person authority shall, in reaction to a petition or based on its authority, notify the board of its failure to abide by the law or Rules and order it to make improvements by a specified date.
-The legal person authority may petition within six months after the resolutions were reached for cancellation of said resolutions if the board fails to make improvements in this time.
+The competent authority of legal persons after having learned the case mentioned in the preceding paragraph shall, either ex officio or upon application, notify the board of its failure to abide by the law or the donation charter and order it to make rectification by a specified period.
+The competent authority may, within six months from the resolution date, petition the court to annul the said resolutions if the board fails to make rectification within the specified period.

 Chapter 3: Organizing, Registering Private Schools and Enrolling Students